-October 2, 2018
+October 1, 2020

-To the Board of Directors Innocademy Allegan Campus
+To the Board of Education Innocademy Allegan Campus

-We have audited the financial statements of Innocademy Allegan Campus for the year ended June 30, 2018, and have issued our report thereon dated October 2, 2018.
-Professional standards require that we provide you with the following information related to our audit.
+We have audited the financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of Innocademy Allegan Campus for the year ended June 30, 2020.
+Professional standards require that we provide you with information about our responsibilities under generally accepted auditing standards and Government Auditing Standards, as well as certain information related to the planned scope and timing of our audit.
+Professional standards also require that we communicate to you the following information related to our audit.